Ingredients

 Instructions

-.
-Heat oil in a pan, pour in the egg mixture, and fry until golden brown on both sides .
-Remove from the pan, drain excess oil, and cut into bite-sized squares .
-Make the Curry Paste: Pound the dried chilies, salt, and shallots together until fine
+Prepare the Acacia Omelet: Beat the eggs in a bowl and mix in the acacia leaves.
+Heat oil in a pan, pour in the egg mixture, and fry until golden brown on both sides.
+Remove from the pan, drain excess oil, and cut into bite-sized squares.

-.
-Add the shrimp paste and boiled fish meat, pounding until everything is well combined into a uniform paste .
-Prepare the Soup: Bring the water or stock to a boil in a pot
+Make the Curry Paste: Pound the dried chilies, salt, and shallots together until fine.
+Add the shrimp paste and boiled fish meat, pounding until everything is well combined into a uniform paste.

-.
-Let it simmer briefly so the broth absorbs into the omelet, then turn off the heat and serve .
+Assemble: Once the flavor is perfect, add the cut acacia omelets into the pot.
+Let it simmer briefly so the broth absorbs into the omelet, then turn off the heat and serve.

-Tip: If you enjoy extra protein, you can add fresh shrimp to the curry soup before adding the acacia omelets
+Tip: If you enjoy extra protein, you can add fresh shrimp to the curry soup before adding the acacia omelets.